ethankong113/shoplife/docs/README.md

 **objective:** Add maps to shop and product detail page to display location.

 ### Bonus Features (TBD)
-- [ ] Populate the products of a tour on a map
+- [ ] Populate the products of a trip on a map
-- [ ] Add friends and invite them to tours
+- [ ] Add friends and invite them to trips
-- [ ] Allow users to post pictures of the tour
+- [ ] Allow users to post pictures of the trip